Personal life of Lindsay Lohan: Social and political views

 In October 2016 and January 2017, Lohan went to Turkey to visit the Syrian refugee camps, and to meet the Turkish President Recep Tayyip Erdoğan, and a Syrian refugee girl, Bana al-Abed.

 In October 2017, Lohan received scrutiny for defending Harvey Weinstein, with whom she worked on several films, on Instagram and saying that his wife Georgina Chapman should stay with him.
 Weinstein had been accused of sexual harassment, sexual assault and rape.
 Lohan later clarified stating, "I am saddened to hear about the allegations against my former colleague Harvey Weinstein.
 As someone who has lived their life in the public eye, I feel that allegations should always be made to the authorities and not played out in the media."

 In September 2018, Lohan garnered controversy and scrutiny after she livestreamed herself attempting to lead away a homeless woman's children on Instagram Live after they refused her help.
 In the video, she accuses the woman of child trafficking and dubs the family "Syrian refugee[s]" although no further clarification was provided on the incident.

 Political interests

 During the 2008 US presidential campaign, Lohan offered her services to Barack Obama's Democratic election effort, but was declined.
 In a blog post, Lohan criticized the media and then Republican vice presidential candidate Sarah Palin for not focusing on policy, and denounced Palin's positions on homosexuality, birth control and abortion.
 Lohan had previously expressed an interest in going to Iraq, during the Iraq War in 2006, on a USO tour with Hillary Clinton.
-In the 2012 presidential election, Lohan supported Republican candidate Mitt Romney, something that prompted ABC News to call her a "political turncoat".
-Only weeks later, she tweeted words supportive of Obama.
+In the 2012 presidential election, Lohan initially supported Republican candidate Mitt Romney, something that prompted ABC News to call her a "political turncoat".
+Less than two weeks later, she tweeted words supportive of Obama.

 Following her criticism of several of the pressing matters involving Brexit, Lohan had gained support for her political views due to her unexpected attentiveness and passionate beliefs about the matter.